FusionAuth/fusionauth-example-scripts/isolated-docker-setup/README.md

 run `docker network prune` to remove all unused networks.
 From: https://stackoverflow.com/questions/43720339/docker-error-could-not-find-an-available-non-overlapping-ipv4-address-pool-am

+#### Removing volumes

 You can also start a container from a clean slate, if you are trying to test startup issues or kickstart.
-Do so by:
+(If you forgot to set up kickstart in your preferred config, for example.)

-* running `docker volume ls` to list all volumes
+ Do so by running `docker compose down -v` to delete all the volumes.

-* running `docker volume rm issue253_db_dataissue253` and `docker volume rm issue253_es_dataissue253` to remove the postgresql and elasticsearch volumes
-* Run `docker-compose up` to start from a clean slate.
+## Learn More

 Learn more about FusionAuth at https://fusionauth.io/